HackersTech/email-pass-separator/README.md

 # email-pass-separator

-hii check out  our new tool
+hii check out  our new tool in kali linux use 'filename ' Dont forget to put inverted comma
 ## email:password separator